 Francis Salandy became organiser in 1975 and under his leadership, the festival incorporated more elements of traditional Caribbean carnival, such as the Mas parade and sound systems.
 In 1991 the event was renamed St Paul’s Afrikan-Caribbean Carnival.

 This session will show a short film, showing early footage of the festival and modern reflections on the spirit of the carnival today.
-Julz Davies, Managing Director of the Carnival will offer his thoughts on the past, present and future plans of the carnival, and what the legacy of ’68 means today.
+Julz Davies, Managing Director of the Carnival, Cleo Lake a past organiser and Carnival Commissioner and Roy Hackett one of the founders of the festival will offer their thoughts on the past, present and future plans of the carnival, and what the legacy of ’68 means today.